squaresLab/BugZoo/benchmarks/lighttpd/README.txt

 hello.php.output:
 index.html.output: Reference output for positive test cases

-lighttpd-1.4.17.tar.gz: lighttpd source code

 lighttpd.conf: configuration file, to be placed in the root install directory.

-lighttpd.patch: a repair, as a diff patch

-minimized-baseline.c:
-minimized.c: Files from the minimization process.
-Baseline is a processed version of mod_fastcgi.i-baseline.c; minimized.c is minimized version of some mod_fastcgi.i-best.c

 mod_fastcgi.c: Un-preprocessed (original!) mod_fastcgi source code.
 mod_fastcgi.i: Processed mod_fastcgi source code; input to modify. mod_fastcgi.i-baseline.c: CIL-processed program baseline output by modify

-mod_fastcgi.i-best.c: a repaired version; seed = 1, good_path_factor = 0.01, mut
-= 0.06.

-mod_fastcgi.i-reference.debug: output from a successful run of modify (seed = 1, mut=0.06, gpf=0.01).

-mod_fastcgi.i.ast:
-mod_fastcgi.i.ht: binary data needed by modify, information about program statements

-mod_fastcgi.i.goodpath:
-mod_fastcgi.i.path: a "good path" and a "bad path".
-Required by modify.

-mod_fastcgi_coverage.c: mod_fastcgi.i instrumented for path information

-test-bad.sh: Empty.

-test-good.sh: Test script.
-Performs two good tests and the one bad test for lighttpd on each variant.

-test-lighttpd.sh: script that runs modify on lighttpd on 100 seeds, copies the .debug output to results/debug (which it creates) and the "best" solution found for each to results/best.
-Some proportion of these runs should succeed, but not necessarily all of them.
-PATH_TO_MODIFY must be set.